CHECKLIST ON WHAT IS NEEDED FOR YOUR NEW PETS:

 For further reading on chicken care and husbandry information, please check out our information hub here: https://www.riverbendfarmtasmania.com/helpful-information

-After reading through all this information, if you are still unsure of whats needed to care for your new pets, we have lots of helpful information brochures available, in store. please ask our staff when you are collecting your birds if you would like some take home information.
+After reading through all this information, if you are still unsure of what is needed to care for your new pets, we have lots of helpful information brochures available, in store. please ask our staff when you are collecting your birds if you would like some take home information.

 If you are needing supplies for your new pets we would appreciate you placing your order as early as possible, but at least 48 hours prior to collecting your birds.
-We have many appointment times to cover on collection day, and simply do not have the time to go through all the supplies you need at the time of collection.
+We have many appointment times to cover on collection day, and often do not have the time to go through all the supplies you need at the time of collection with each customer.
+You are welcome to also pop in and take a look at supplies prior to your appointment date to discuss your needs in advance if you prefer.
+We are open Tuesday to Saturday from 10.00am to 4.00pm

 Should you have any questions after reading the supplies list, or need any further information, please do not hesitate to reach out either via email or by contacting us directly on (03) 62671554 we are here to help and offer as much advice and help to ensure a great transition into new chicken ownership!